PixelMorphAgain/ATOSIM/org.palladiosimulator.blockchainsystems.loggers/README.md

-# org.palladiosimulator.blockchainsystems.loggers
+# Package org.palladiosimulator.blockchainsystems.loggers

-Loggers to log trace events of the blockchain simulation to console, file, or database.
+This package implements loggers to log trace events of the blockchain simulation to console, file, or database.